Ebutech4030/alx-system_engineering-devops/0x00-shell_basics/README.md

-display the cotent list of your current working directory
+a script that changes the working directory to the users home directory > README.md echo a script that changes the working directory to the users home directory